RayHightower/RayHightower.com/_posts/2024-04-10-extreme-ownership.markdown

 ### Commander's Intent

 It has been said that the first casualty of any war is the battle plan.
+Why?
+Because a battle plan, no matter how well thought out, can never consider _every_ contingency.

+Military commanders have learned that the Commander's Intent must be communicated as part of any effectie battle plan.
+Key questions to answer when sharing Commander's Intent with the team:

+* Do the members of the team understand the broader mission?
+* Are the members of the team allowed to execute based on their understanding of the broaader mission?
+* Does the organization have clearly expressed standard operating procedures?

+Running a military unit or business organization based on Commander's Intent takes a lot of up-front planning and training.
+However, the payoff comes when the organization faces an unexpected obstacle.

+Train the team, communicate the Commander's Intent, and enjoy the results of achievement.

 ### Front Echelon: From Battlefield to Boardroom